Soap’s one way we can clean our body, but did you know we can clean our mental well-being as well?

 Further, certain diets and supplements are also seen to help with the treatment.
 The treating team will guide you regarding the same.

-Apart from consulting the psychiatrist and psychologist and starting the treatment at the outset once the diagnosis has been made, there are certain things you can do to help your child.
+Apart from consulting professionals and starting the treatment at the outset once the diagnosis has been made, you can also do some concrete things to help your child.

 - Nature and Exercise.
 Your child needs to spend time in nature.
 Playing outside for at least 30 minutes is essential.
 Other recommended activities are dance, gymnastics, skating, and martial arts.
 Encourage team sports.

-- Regular sleep plays an important role in managing ADHD symptoms.
-Ensure there is a regular sleep and wake time for your child.
+- Regular sleep.
+Ensure there are a regular sleep and wake times for your child.
 Turn off all electronics at least an hour prior to bed (i.e., phone, TV, computer, tablet).
 Also, limit physical activity a few hours before bedtime.

 - Nutrition.
 Schedule regular meals.
 Ensure your child has snacks every two to three hours.
 Include protein and carbohydrates in each meal.
-Check the levels of Zinc, Iron, and Magnesium in your child.
+Check the levels of Zinc, Iron, and Magnesium.
 Boosting these would be of help.
 Add Omega-3 fatty acids to your child’s diet (i.e., tuna, fortified eggs, milk products, salmon, sardines).

 - Behavior Therapy.
 Set specific goals for your child.
 Make a daily timetable and stick to it.
 Provide rewards for a behavior well done and consequence for when the child fails to meet a pre-decided goal.
 Use the rewards and consequences consistently to ensure the long-term changes in behavior.

 - Organization.
-Encourage the child to put things in same place every day that will reduce the chances of losing things.
+Encourage the child to put things in the same place every day.
+That will reduce the chances of losing things.